 Leads, leads, leads…it seems that there is no end to searching and gleaning high-value lead data that keeps your business afloat.
 Well, that’s true.
 This process never stops.
 In B2B sales, new business leads are like fuel.
 And to get far, you need lots of fuel.

-If you’re running a business, you must calculate how many leads you need at the current stage of your growth.
-Knowing the number of leads enables you to understand how to distribute your resources, organize your sales teams’ work, and plan your roadmap.
+If you’re running a business, you must calculate how many sales leads you need at the current stage of your growth.
+Knowing the number of leads enables you to understand how to distribute your resources, organize your sales teams’ work and appointment setting, and plan your roadmap.
 So, it’s high time for you to find out what formula you should use to plug in your metrics.
 With us, that task wouldn’t be as hard as it looks!

 How many sales leads do I need?
 Is there a formula?

 “Wait!
 I thought that the more leads, the merrier.
 Was I wrong?”

 Going over the top wouldn’t do you any good.
 Of course, generating fewer sales leads is bad for your finances.
 But generating too many leads hits your budget as well.